graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/migrating-custom-plugins.md

 ```

 ### plugin.gather

-In V5 we've broken the schema build process into two parts:

-- `gather` is where data is gathered from external sources (databases, APIs,
-  the file system, etc) and converted into an "input" to feed into the schema
-  phase.
-Critically, `gather` is asynchronous.
-- `schema` is where the GraphQL schema is produced from the gathered "input".
-  Critically, `schema` is synchronous.

 If your plugin did anything asynchronous (extremely unlikely) then that work
 would now be done during the `gather` phase.
 If this is the case, please reach